aiidateam/aiida-core/docs/source/howto/plugins.rst

 =========================

 Writing tests for your AiiDA plugins and running continuous integration tests using free platforms like `GitHub Actions <ghactions>`_ is the best way to ensure that your plugin works and keeps working as it is being developed.
-We recommend using the popular `pytest`_ framework for testing AiiDA plugins.
+We recommend using the `pytest`_ framework for testing AiiDA plugins.

 For an example of how to write tests and how to set up continuous integration, see the `aiida-diff`_ demo plugin package.